-As another example, Hispanic dropouts tended to leave school earlier than White and African American dropouts, so Hispanic students made up a slightly higher share of Grade 7-12 dropouts than of Grade 9-12 dropouts.
+As another example, Hispanic dropouts were somewhat more likely to leave school before Grade 9 than White and African American dropouts, so Hispanic students made up a slightly higher share of Grade 7-12 dropouts than of Grade 9-12 dropouts.
 Even with these variations between the annual Grade 7-12 and Grade 9-12 dropout rates, the patterns in rates among major student groups and trends for these groups were similar in recent years (see Table H-7 and Table H-8 in Appendix H).